yongchaofan/tinyTerm/docs/index.md

 ## Appendix. list of supported tinyTerm commands:
-These commands can be used for scripting or used in line edit mode, with “!” at the beginning of a command, the command will be executed by tinyTerm instead of sending to remote host.
+These commands can be used programatically for scripting or interactively in local edit mode.

 ### Connection
     !com3:9600,n,8,1	connect to serial port com3 with settings 9600,n,8,1